AK-Homberger/Satellite-Dish-Positioner/README.md

 The compass and the gyroscope are connected to the I2C bus of the D1 Mini (using D1=SCL and D2=SDA).
 The compass is inside the box on the pcb.
 The gyroscope is connected with a short 4-wire cable and placed on the back of the satellite dish.

 The motor driver is using ports D0 and D6.
-The 22 KHz signal is generated on port D5.
+The 22 kHz signal is generated on port D5.

 ![Circuit](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/IMG_1400.jpg)